f4b6a3/tsid-creator/README.md

 ---

-Use a `TsidFactory` instance with a CUSTOM epoch to generate TSIDs:
+A `TsidFactory` with a CUSTOM epoch:

 ```java
 // use a CUSTOM epoch that starts from the fall of the Berlin Wall